The study of ovarian reserve can be performed by different tests. Among them, the most common tests to measure ovarian reserve are:

-- Antral follicle count by ultrasound
+- Antral follicle count by ultrasound (AFR).

-Below you have an index with the 9 points we are going to deal with in this article.
+Provided bellow is an index with the 9 points we are going to expand on in this article.

-Antral follicle count by ultrasound
+Antral follicle count by ultrasonography (RFA)

 - Primordial follicle